AlexanderMatveev2908/asp-invoices/README.md

 ## 🛠️ CI/CD

 The pipeline is defined in [`GitHub Workflows`](.github/workflows/check_deploy.yml) and runs automatically on every push to the **main** branch.

-### 🚧 Workflow Stages

-1. **Lint & Type Checking**

-   - Runs `yarn check` to validate both client and server code.

-2. **Tests**

-   - Run `yarn test` for both client and server to ensure code quality and prevent regression.

-3. **Deployment to Fly.io**

-   - Client and server are hosted separately, each with its own Dockerfile.
-   - **Server** is built and deployed first, ensuring it’s available for any API requests during client build.
-   - **Client** is then built and deployed.
-Static pages that rely on API data can safely query the newly deployed server.

----

-This way it:

-- Ensures **zero broken builds** reach production.
-- Keeps **frontend and backend deployments independent** but coordinated.
-- Automates the whole dev => deploy cycle with minimal manual intervention.

----

 ## ✏️ Final Notes